 Our testing method is the only one of its kind in the world.
 Our scientists at iDAPT have developed a way to get reliable slip resistance results from having participants walk back and forth on an ice floor while we slowly increase the angle of the floor.

 We call our method the Maximum Achievable Angle Test or MAA for short and here’s how it works in 4 basic steps:

 Our rating system is very simple – if a boot passes an angle of 7 degrees (which means it will have a score of 7), then it passes our MAA test and is on the list with one snowflake!
 We picked 7 as the minimum because it meets the accessibility guidelines in Ontario for a curb ramp.
 And we want you to at least be able to walk up these ramps.

 If the boot has a score of 11 then it will get 2 snowflakes and if it reaches 15 or above, it will receive 3 snowflakes!

 We want you to be protected against all winter conditions.
-That is why we test on both Bare Ice and Melting Ice to simulate different environments, from an icy parking lot to a slippery wet sidewalk.
+That is why we test on both Cold Ice and Melting Ice to simulate different environments, from an icy parking lot to a slippery wet sidewalk.
 It is also important that you can walk up and down a ramp, so we test participants walking both uphill and downhill for this very reason.